List of extant ancient Greek and Roman plays: Comedies

 The ancient Roman comedies that have survived can be categorized as fabula palliata (comedies based on Greek subjects).
 Roman comic dramatists made several structural changes, such as the removal of the previously prominent role of the chorus as a means of separating the action into distinct episodes and the addition of musical accompaniment to the plays' dialogue.
 Action usually took place in the streets, and plot complications were often a result of eavesdropping by a minor character.
 It survives through the works of Plautus and Terence.
+Fabula togata (comedies based on Roman subjects) survives only in short fragments.